electronstudio/sdl2gdx/README.md

 }
 ```

-This makes your project less portable.
-But you can then create your own SDL2ControllerManager,
+You can then create your own SDL2ControllerManager,
 which is just like ControllerManager but with more features.
 Works for LibGDX and non-LibGDX projects.
+ This makes your project less portable, i.e. won't work on mobile.

 ```java
   SDL2ControllerManager controllerManager = new SDL2ControllerManager();